 I love to hike (particularly on trails that gain altitude) and I’ve day-hiked the Grand Canyon (South rim to River to South Rim) twice.
 Another time I hiked the Canyon but spent one night at Phantom Ranch before climbing out.
 I backpacked the Inca Trail to Machu Picchu in three days, two nights (Most people choose to do that trek in four or even five days.
 Even my guide thought I needed psychological care).
 Though, let me tell you, I’m never climbing to over 14,000 feet again.
 Breathing is good.
 I depend on it.
 I climbed Mt.
 Katahdin in Maine.
 The longest day hike I ever did, my genuine personal best, was the day I hiked from Yosemite Valley to the top of Cloud’s Rest (both farther and higher than Half Dome) and back.
 That’s about 22 miles and about 5,900 feet of gain, and it took me nearly thirteen hours.
 That wasn’t that long ago (’04 or ’05) but these days I try to be healthy without being insane.

-I also love to kayak.
-And I love photography, which goes well with all the other things I like to do.
-I always bring home tons of photos.
-And video.
+I also create video.
 There’s a lot on my YouTube channel.
 Lots of different kinds of videos.

 I do love to hear from readers.
 So feel free to get in touch.
-My personal email address is on my contact page, and any email you send comes straight to me, and only to me.
+My personal email address is on my contact page, and any email you send comes straight to me, and only to me, and I will always write back.

 Look around.
 Feel at home.
 Thanks for coming to my site.